Where it all began

 Wine production in Europe

 Wine production grew during medieval Europe and continued steadily until the 1870s, when Europe was hit with a devastating phylloxera outbreak which destroyed the majority of the region’s grapevines.
 The disease was caused by a beetle which is believed to have been transported to Europe from the Americas; ironically, American vines were resistant to the beetle and subsequent disease.
 Some argue that this was actually a blessing in disguise for the European wine industry: only the “fittest” vines survived, and the wine industry in countries such as France and Italy came back with a vengeance by producing top-quality wines from their new vines.
-Learn more about the history of wine in Europe here, and click here to learn about the history of wine-making in Argentina here.
+Learn more about the history of wine in Europe and the history of wine-making in Argentina.

 Introducing vitis vinifera vines to the Americas